Ms Ebony Morrison (Years 7-8), Mr Brad Snell (Years 9-10), Ms Jenny Casserly (Years 11-12)

 School Psychologist: Yvette Tormey

 The School Psychologist primarily assists the school in optimising student academic and personal skills development to meet their potential.
-Assistance is provided across the following domains: Mental Health and Wellbeing Learning, Behaviour, Social and Emotional Development.
+Assistance is provided across the following domains: Mental Health and Wellbeing Learning, Behaviour, and Social and Emotional Development.
 The School Psychologist supports staff (school planning and procedures) and students (counselling and classroom strategies).
 Targeted strategies and outcomes for students are developed and refined through parent consultations, staff and student consultations, liaison with intra-agency consultants and external support specialists.

 School Chaplain: Andrew Saxton and Marisa Mews

-Build a sense of caring and community within the school and develop Christian service ethos to other people.
+Build a sense of caring and community within the school and develop a Christian service ethos to other people.

-Also manages mentoring program for young people.
+Also manages the mentoring program for young people.

-School Nurse: Pauline Chambers
+School Nurse: Belinda Laing-Hughes

 Identify and work with students who have ongoing physical and mental health issues as part of the Student Services team.